ESTA FAQ

 How long is your data stored by the US authorities?

 The US Department of Homeland Security (DHS) may store your data internally for a maximum of one year after the ESTA expires.
 After that, all information is archived for another 12 years.
-It will then no longer be accessible for a new visa or ESTA applications and may only be viewed after special authorization for law enforcement, national security, or investigative purposes.
+It will then no longer be accessible for a new visa or ESTA application and may only be viewed after special authorization for law enforcement, national security, or investigative purposes.

 Will your data be passed on to other instances?